MMCITCLUB/.github/profile/Readme.md

 ## Our Values
 Inspire Innovate Impact

-1. Inspire
+1. Inspire:
 Encourage curiosity and a passion for learning.
 Motivate members to explore the vast potential of technology.

-3. Innovate
+3. Innovate:
 Foster creativity to develop unique and efficient solutions.
 Embrace experimentation with cutting-edge tools and ideas.

-5. Impact
+5. Impact:
 Use technology to create meaningful change in the community.
 Lead initiatives that address real-world challenges effectively.
 ## Our Projects